martuscellifaria/VHLog/README.md

 # VHLog
 VHLog is a lightweight alternative to other C++ Async Log libraries.
-It is named after Vladimir Herzog, a brazilian journalist murdered by the military dictatorship in the year of 1975.

 ### Cloning VHLog
 You can clone the repository as usual with one the following commands (CodeBerg is preferable):